 Munich is one of the richest cities in Germany, a famous industrial area.
-Famous for the Oktoberfest this city is much more than that.
-On the banks of the River Isar north of the Bavarian Alps.
-Munich is also the third largest city in Germany, after Berlin and Hamburg, and the 12th largest city in the European Union.
-Located in Bavaria region has always been an area full of castles, lakes and beautiful tourist villages to visit.
-In this post, we will stop 2 days in Munich.
+Famous for Oktoberfest this city is much more than that.
+Munich is also the third-largest city in Germany, after Berlin and Hamburg, and the 12th-largest city in the European Union.
+Free tour walking?
+Book here!

 HOW TO GET THERE:

 The airport is near the center, easily reachable by train for only 40min (Line S8) and with a frequency of 15min.
 Another way to get downtown is Leo Express with € 2.50 in 30min.